Vietnamese language: History

 Austroasiatic is believed to have dispersed around 2000 BC.
 The arrival of the agricultural Phùng Nguyên culture in the Red River Delta at that time may correspond to the Vietic branch.

 This ancestral Vietic was typologically very different from later Vietnamese.

-As well as monosyllabic roots, it had sesquisyllabic roots consisting of a reduced syllable followed by a full syllable, and featured many consonant clusters.
+In addition to monosyllabic roots, it had sesquisyllabic roots consisting of a reduced syllable followed by a full syllable, and featured many consonant clusters.
 Both of these features are found elsewhere in Austroasiatic and in modern conservative Vietic languages south of the Red River area.
 The language was non-tonal, but featured glottal stop and voiceless fricative codas.

-Borrowed vocabulary indicates early contact with speakers of Tai languages in the last millennium BC, which is consistent with genetic evidence from Dong Son culture sites.

-Extensive contact with Chinese began from the Han dynasty (2nd century BC).
+Borrowed vocabulary indicates early contact with speakers of Tai languages in the last millennium BCE, which is consistent with genetic evidence from Dong Son culture sites.
+Extensive contact with Chinese began during the Han dynasty (2nd century BCE).
 At this time, Vietic groups began to expand south from the Red River Delta and into the adjacent uplands, possibly to escape Chinese encroachment.

-The oldest layer of loans from Chinese into northern Vietic (which would become the Viet–Muong subbranch) date from this period.
+The oldest layer of loans from Chinese into northern Vietic (which would become the Viet–Mường subbranch) date from this period.

 The northern Vietic varieties thus became part of the Mainland Southeast Asia linguistic area, in which languages from genetically unrelated families converged toward characteristics such as isolating morphology and similar syllable structure.
-Many languages in this area, including Viet–Muong, underwent a process of tonogenesis, in which distinctions formerly expressed by final consonants became phonemic tonal distinctions when those consonants disappeared.
-These characteristics have become part of many of the genetically unrelated languages of Southeast Asia; for example, Tsat (a member of the Malayo-Polynesian group within Austronesian), and Vietnamese each developed tones as a phonemic feature.
+Many languages in this area, including Viet–Mường, underwent a process of tonogenesis, in which distinctions formerly expressed by final consonants became phonemic tonal distinctions when those consonants disappeared.
+These characteristics have become part of many of the genetically unrelated languages of Southeast Asia; for example, Tsat (a member of the Malayo-Polynesian group within Austronesian) and Vietnamese each developed tones as a phonemic feature.

-An Nam quốc dịch ngữ 安南國譯語 records the pronunciations of 15th-century Vietnamese, such as for 天 (sky) - 雷 /luei/ representing blời (Modern Vietnamese: trời).
+An Nam quốc dịch ngữ 安南國譯語 records the pronunciations of 15th-century Vietnamese, such as for 天 (sky) – 雷 /luei/ representing blời (Modern Vietnamese: trời).

-After the split from Muong around the end of the first millennium AD, the following stages of Vietnamese are commonly identified:
+After the split from Mường around the end of the first millennium CE, the following stages of Vietnamese are commonly identified as Ancient, Middle, and Modern: